Naxdy/staticrypt-rs/README.md

 If the output is blank / does not contain the string you are looking for, then your app is safe from static analysis tools.

-## DISCLAIMER
+> [!WARNING]
+>

-Although using tools like staticrypt makes it very difficult for attackers to view or alter your data, it does _not_ make it impossible.
-You should develop your programs with the assumption that a sufficiently determined attacker will be able to reverse engineer your encryption and gain access to any data present in your binary, so it is **highly discouraged** to use this crate to embed sensitive information like API keys, passwords, private keys etc. in your application.
+> Although using tools like staticrypt makes it very difficult for attackers to view or alter
+> your data, it does _not_ make it impossible.
+You should develop your programs with the
+> assumption that a sufficiently determined attacker will be able to reverse engineer your
+> encryption and gain access to any data present in your binary, so it is **highly discouraged** to
+> use this crate to embed sensitive information like API keys, passwords, private keys etc. in your
+> application.